xiaoliang5939/coding3-final/README.md

 The text we observe appears as monochromatic static.
 I aim to enhance its visual appeal by infusing vibrant colors and introducing dynamic movement.
 Moreover, I intend to convey the shared characteristics of hieroglyphs across various regions.
 Kindly assist me in reviewing and rectifying any grammatical or vocabulary errors in this paragraph.

-Here are some of the data sets I collected
+Here are some of the data sets I collected:https://github.com/xiaoliang5939/coding3-final/blob/main/JPEG.zip

 ![image](https://github.com/xiaoliang5939/coding3-final/assets/76156342/a1d72f51-4d4d-40ac-bd43-6249e31460a2)